boheumd/MA-LMM/README.md

 For the video question answering task, we conduct experiments including [MSRVTT](https://github.com/xudejing/video-question-answering), [MSVD](https://github.com/xudejing/video-question-answering), and [ActivityNet](https://github.com/MILVLG/activitynet-qa).
 For the video captioning task, we also conduct experiments on [Youcook2](http://youcook2.eecs.umich.edu/) dataset.

 You can download videos for each dataset through the script provided here (lavis/datasets/download_scripts).
+For LVU/Breakfast/COIN datasets, please download the original videos through the official link provided above.

 Then extract video frames of each video with fps=10.
+Example preprocess code is provided here [extract_frames.py](https://github.com/boheumd/MA-LMM/blob/main/data/extract_frames.py).
+Since different FFMPEG versions are used, the actual extracted frame lengths can be slightly inconsistent.
+You may need to update the actual frame_length for each video in the annotation file.
    ```
     ├── data
         └── activitynet